-Recent solo exhibitions include No Touch at Thierry Goldberg (2017) and Private Accounts (2016) at American Medium (both in New York).
-Her work has been included in exhibitions at Helena Anrather Gallery, JTT Gallery, Charles Moffett Gallery, 315 Gallery, Marinaro Gallery, Foxy Production, 247365 (all in New York), Soyuz Project Space in Italy, Rosenwald Wolf Gallery in Philadelphia, C. Grimaldis Projects in Baltimore, and Smart Objects in Los Angeles, among many others.
+Solo exhibitions include No Touch at Thierry Goldberg and Private Accounts at American Medium (both in New York).
+Her work has been included in exhibitions at Hesse Flatow Gallery, Helena Anrather Gallery, JTT Gallery, Charles Moffett Gallery, 315 Gallery, Marinaro Gallery, Foxy Production, 247365 (all in New York), Sibling, in Toronto, Soyuz Project Space in Italy, Rosenwald Wolf Gallery in Philadelphia, C. Grimaldis Projects in Baltimore, and Smart Objects in Los Angeles, among many others.
 Her work has been written about in ArtForum, Forbes, and Hyperallergic.